-Your workflow is your combination of offers, emails, and the timing factors that govern how you “drip” them to your email leads.
+Your drip email campaign workflow is your combination of offers, emails, and the timing factors that govern how you “drip” them to your email leads.

-The great thing about a workflow is that it gives you a nice visual representation of how your campaign is laid out.
+The great thing about a drip-email campaign workflow is that it gives you a nice visual representation of how your drip campaign is laid out.

-Much of building drip campaigns has to do with if/then logic, which can get confusing quickly when you’re simply writing it out or relying on memory.
+Much of building drip campaigns have to do with if/then logic, which can get confusing quickly when you’re simply writing it out or relying on memory.

-Then, once you send them an email, you can plan your sequence out further based on what actions a lead does or does not take.
+Then, once you send them an email, you can plan your drip email sequence out further based on what actions a lead does or does not take.

 Let’s say you put a few links in the email pointing to pieces of content on your site.
 One is about your pricing, the other is about the ease of use of your platform, the other is about the data gathering capabilities you offer.